eliassun/ipsec/README.md

 # Demo

-http://104.238.180.66 is a website to create/update/delete/list the remote VPN users, including the IPSec remote user VPN and the OpenVPN user VPN.
+http://104.238.180.66 is a website to create/update/delete/list the remote VPN users and site-to-site VPN including the IPSec remote user VPN, the OpenVPN user VPN, and IPSec site-to-site VPN.

-# IPSec Demo
+# Demo: IPSec Remote User VPN

 [IPSec] Add A PSK User